Leysin American School, Switzerland

 10-17 years old

 Elite Summer Camp offers tailor made programs for young learners, ages 10-17, among unique courses from English or French programs to maker-space, nature of math, unsolved mysteries programs, from tennis to mountain leadership development programs in a beautiful ski village of Switzerland.

-Whether you enjoy hiking and biking or reading and making music, LAS Summer in Switzerland has something for you!
+Whether you enjoy hiking and biking or reading and making music, Elite Summer in Switzerland has something for you!
 Our alpine campus, fantastic facilities, and flexible program give students the opportunity to choose their own summer adventure.
 Our experienced counselors and instructors ensure that every student feels like they belong.
 Students are grouped by age (9-12 and 13-16) to guarantee that activities are age appropriate, and minimal cell phone use means that our students spend less time online and more time enjoying face-to-face fun!
 What kind of summer are YOU looking for?
-LAS Summer in Switzerland allows students to customize the summer of their dreams—a perfect fit for their interests and goals.
+Elite Academic, Sport or Language Summer Program in Switzerland allows students to customize the summer of their dreams—a perfect fit for their interests and goals.
 For their morning program, students choose one of four options (Language Acquisition, Leadership Courses, Athletics, or Enrichment.
 After lunch, students participate in a club, and in the late afternoon they join an activity!

 What would summer be without a healthy dose of activities and adventure?

 Clubs After their morning program and lunch, students enjoy a fun-filled afternoon with clubs followed by activities.
 Each session, students choose from five different clubs: Sports, Cooking & Baking, Gardening (Agriculture Management), Art (Visual), or Art (Music).
 They attend the same club throughout the program.